-- To support appropriate behaviour, the class teacher shares strategies with parents when necessary. - Home school books are provided where required to support communication between home and school. - Additional support will be implemented if needed and advice requested from additional professionals if required. - The behaviour policy is implemented by all staff. - All incidents are monitored and recorded according to the behaviour policy and action is taken by the appropriate member of staff. - Children in our ARP have slightly different behaviour guidelines to follow due to their needs - Monitoring allows for patterns/triggers to be identified.
+- To support appropriate behaviour, the class teacher shares strategies with parents when necessary. - Home school books are provided where required to support communication between home and school. - Additional support will be implemented if needed and advice requested from additional professionals if required. - The behaviour policy is implemented by all staff. - All incidents are monitored and recorded according to the behaviour policy and action is taken by the appropriate member of staff. - Children in our Autism provision have slightly different behaviour guidelines to follow that take into account to their specific needs. - Regular behaviour monitoring allows for patterns/triggers to be identified.